rise8-us/rise8-us/docs/practice-playbook.md

 ## Development

-### Technology Stack

-Selecting the right technology stack is important.
-Teams perform better when they have control of the tools and technologies.
-Here are a few things to consider when selecting tools and technologies:

-1. Is training necessary?
-What is the learning curve?
-How much documentation is available?
-Is it good documentation?
-2. Are the skills and knowledge required common, or is the technology very niche?
-3. Is the technology mature enough to adopt?
-4. Are there any costs?
-5. Is there support for the technology within the current continuous integration process?
-6. Can the technology be deployed to all environments?
-7. Can the technology be managed in all environments?
-8. Is the technology stack meeting security criteria and project constraints?
-9. Does the technology stack performance, reliability, and maintainability satisfy the product's requirements?
-10. Can the technology stack scale?
+---

 ### CI/CD Pipeline

 ### Continuous Integration

-Continuous Integration (CI) is a process that automates aspects of software development.
-We believe CI is non-negotiable and must begin at the initial conception of development to ensure comprehensive software security, testing, and fast feedback on the master branch health.
-CI ensures that the main branch is always in a state that can be deployed to users by giving developers the ability to react quickly to changes made to the main branch.
+We believe CI is non-negotiable and must begin at the initial conception of development to ensure comprehensive software security, testing, and fast feedback on the main branch health.
 Furthermore it empowers the ability of the team to hold to agile practices.

 ### Continuous Delivery

-Continuous Delivery (CDE) is the practice of packaging software into a deployable state any time the mainline branch changes.

-### Continuous Deployment

-Continuous Deployment (CD) is a process that automates the software deployment process.

-CD is intimately related to CI in that it is enabled by CI and is similarly non-negotable.
+We believe that any merge to main should be able to deploy to production.
+Merges should be self-contained and not dependant upon another branch.

 ## Testing
+---

 Building testing into our products provides us the confidence that we need to quickly deliver new features without the fear of breaking our products.
 The test pyramid depicts the types of test we can author along with the general distribution.